Runbin-tang/The-source-of-HIV-CRFs-prediction/README.md

 model folder is the position of saving the models.\
 data1 is the position of saving the data.

+The cluster folder is to cluster the similar HIV sequences before analysis.

 configure is the information of the upload files.\
 dataprocess.py is the public module of train.py and test_voting.py \
 train.py is to train data and get the models\